 If you take the Pride of America cruise that leaves Oahu every Saturday evening and returns the following Saturday morning, when you wake up on Sunday morning you will be docked in Maui for two days.
 If you have not previously driven the road to Hana and witnessed sunrise at Mount Haleakala, you will have time to enjoy both of these bucket list experiences on your visit.
 If you enjoy world-class dining experiences, try to fit in a visit to the top-rated Mama’s Fish House in your plans.
 It is possible to do all of this and more using the following plan.

 We usually rent a car through Thrifty, and they and other rental car companies have buses waiting at the cruise dock to pick us up and take visitors to their nearby rental location at Kahului airport.
 Be sure to join the frequent renter program so you can skip the line of other cruise guests and pick up your car and begin sightseeing on Maui.
-There is free parking near the ship at night, so plan to keep the car two days.

 Of course, there are shore excursions and tours from the ship and from hotels throughout Maui to each of the main sights on the island.
 You may want to review these sights and check out options for what you want to do on your own or with a tour company or shore excursion group.
 For example, you may want to experience the Road to Hana on a tour if you don’t want to drive.
 Then, experience the remaining highlights on your own.

 If you have never done it before, your first day of a two-day visit is the day to drive to Hana, especially if you are visiting on the cruise.
 If there are any problems with your journey to the remote location, you won’t have to worry about missing the ship on the first day of the two days in Maui.
 So, as soon as possible, get your rental car and start driving to Hana.
 This drive, more than any other in the world, is about the journey and not about the destination.